mikeoverbay/TankExporter/README.md

 You can download it here: https://www.autodesk.com/developer-network/platform-technologies/fbx-converter-archives Or if you can not down load it from there... the 64 and 32 bit versions are located here: http://tnmshouse.com/converter/

-# Version 96:
+# Version 96: EMERGENCY RELEASE
 This fixes a bug added with the last update by WarGaming.
 1.5.1.1498.</br>
-There is a new enter in list.xml tables that was causing parasing to fail.</br>
+There is a new entry in the list.xml of tanks tables that was causing parasing to fail.</br>
 Added more to the stand alone primitives loader.
 It's not finished and has more work to do..
 You can export FBX but not with all textures.
-(I'll add that in the next release).
+I'll add that in the next release.
 You can NOT write the primitives yet.
 It will crash on most models.

 # Version 95:
 Added the ability to load, export, import and write stand alone primitive_processed files.